legumeinfo/microservices/redis_loader/README.md

-# Genome Context Viewer Redis loader
+# Redis Loader

-The microservices that support the GCV client are built on a [Redis](https://redis.io/) database equipped with the [RediSearch](https://oss.redislabs.com/redisearch/) module.
+Various microservices are built on a [Redis](https://redis.io/) database equipped with the [RediSearch](https://oss.redislabs.com/redisearch/) module.
 This directory contains a program for loading data into Redis from GFF files or a PostgreSQL database configured with the [Chado](http://gmod.org/wiki/Chado_-_Getting_Started) schema.

 ## Setup